50 Essential Car Trip Tips for Better Roadtrips

 29. Have beverages readily available but don’t let infants drink too much at once.
 OJ makes many little ones carsick.

 30. Bring plenty of dry snacks and finger foods.
 Rice crackers, pretzels, bagels, string cheese and dried fruit will survive in a warm car for hours.
+(But they make a mess!)

 31. Have a folding nylon cooler and compact knife/fork/spoon sets ready so each passenger can have a movable feast.
 Put lunch meat roll-ups, cut fruit, milk and beverages into the cooler chest.
-Don’t buy too many perishables — it’s impossible to keep things cold overnight unless you’ve got a motel fridge.
+Don’t buy too many perishables.
+It’s impossible to keep things cold overnight unless you’ve got a motel fridge.

 32. Take meal breaks in small towns, so the kids can enjoy a playground or local park outside.